SpareCores/resource-tracker/README.md

-The package comes with helper functions and classes for tracking resource usage, such as the `ResourceTracker` class that runs trackers in the background, or the underlying `PidTracker` and `SystemTracker` classes logging resource usage to the standard output or a file, both using either `procfs` or `psutil` under the hood, depending on which is available, with a preference for `psutil` when both are present.
+The package comes with helper functions and classes for tracking resource usage, such as the `ResourceTracker` class that runs trackers in the background, or the underlying `ProcessTracker` and `SystemTracker` classes logging resource usage to the standard output or a file, both using either `procfs` or `psutil` under the hood, depending on which is available, with a preference for `psutil` when both are present.